► Trial for non-Tesla cars starts in Netherlands

-Tesla Superchargers are slowly becoming a common sight in service stations and car parks across the UK, and according to the EV-maker there are currently around 12000 of the charging points worldwide.
+Tesla Superchargers are slowly becoming a common sight in service stations and car parks across the UK, and the company says there are now more than 30,000 charging points and in excess of 3,000 stations worldwide.

 Further electric car charging reading

 V3 Supercharging uses the same principle as Tesla’s current Superchargers, but adds a 1MW power cabinet to the equation.
-That means 250kW peak charging rates per car, wth Tesla saying a Long Range Model 3 can theoretically top-up 75 miles of range in five minutes.
+That means 250kW peak charging rates per car, with Tesla saying a Long Range Model 3 can theoretically top up 75 miles of range in just five minutes.

 What else is new?

-Tesla's new warmup feature gets the cells at the exact temperature for charging on the way to the charger, and that means when the car is connected the Supercharger, power transfer is as efficient as possible – right from the start.
+Tesla's new warm-up feature gets the cells at the ideal temperature for charging on the way to the charger, and that means when the car is connected to the Supercharger, power transfer is as efficient as possible – right from the start.
 The result?
 More miles for your time stationary.

 How much does Supercharging cost?

-When running a Tesla Model S long-termer, CAR consumed £294 of power over 5600 miles, the equivalent of just 5p a mile.
-That's cracking value and the 85D's 200-mile usable range meant we could easily take it on long trips to the other end of the country – so long as we factored in detour time for finding working charging points en route.
+Charging costs can vary, but currently Tesla's website suggests a guide price of £0.28 per kilowatt-hour; about twice what you'd pay to plug in at home.
+This is still considerably cheaper than using petrol, however: when running a Tesla Model S long-termer in 2018, CAR consumed £294 of power over 5600 miles, the equivalent of just 5p a mile.
+That's cracking value and the (since discontinued) 85D's 200-mile usable range meant we could easily take it on long trips to the other end of the country – so long as we factored in detour time for finding working charging points on our way.